Infrared UFO Photography

 The filters at the lower end of the infrared spectrum such as the 630, 665 and the 715nm, will also pass a small amount of visible light along with their infrared transmission, whereas the filters from 780nm up to 1000nm completely block the visible light spectrum, allowing only infrared radiation to pass.
 I have used both the X-Nite 715nm and X-Nite 780nm filters regularly in combination with my full spectrum camcorder, and all have proved effective for capturing invisible phenomena.
 I have found that filters over 780nm are really only effective when used on bright sunny days when there is a lot of natural light.
 It is all a matter of personal choice at the end of the day, but I would suggest starting with a 715 or 720nm filter, as these are very effective in both daytime and night-time situations.

 Figs: 1-4.
 These particular photographs are taken from my book Quest for the Invisibles, and they show just a few of the invisible UFOs I captured in the infrared during my first few years of work.
-Figs: 1 - 3 were taken using an infrared converted Canon G10, which has an internal 720nm infrared pass filter.
+Figs: 1 - 3 were taken during daytime hours, using an infrared converted Canon G10, which has an internal 720nm infrared pass filter.
 Fig: 4 is taken from video footage captured using a full spectrum converted Sony Handycam, fitted with an X-Nite780nm infrared pass filter.